kevinnayar/temporis/README.md

 ```ts
 const history = temporis.getHistory();
 ```
-> Returns the history of actions storeed within the `temporis` instance.
+> Returns the history of actions stored within the `temporis` instance.
 Mostly for internal purposes, but can be helpful in debugging.